ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 make the CDS records visible to the right parental agent.

-We and [@I-D.ogud-dnsop-maintain-ds#00] argue that the publication of CDS/CDNSKEY record is sufficient for the parent to start acceptance processing.
+We and [@I-D.ogud-dnsop-maintain-ds#00] argue that the publication of CDS/CDNSKEY record is sufficient for the parent to start the acceptance processing.
 The main point is to provide authentication thus if the child is in "good" state then the DS upload should be simple to accept and publish.
 If there is a problem the parent has ability to not add the DS.